Test Automation is fast and efficient. However, they do fail sometimes.

-In order for automation to be successful on any long-term level, it needs to be approached with realistic goals, the right tools and most importantly, the right mindset.
-One of the easiest ways to achieve these is to do ample research about automation, why it works and why it fails.
+In order for automation to be successful on any long-term level, it needs to be approached with realistic goals, the right tools, and, most importantly, the right mindset.
+One of the easiest ways to achieve these is to do ample research about automation, why it works, and why it fails.

 This article discusses a few of the most common reasons why automation projects fail.
-Studying them will help testers, developers and project stakeholders know what to avoid when executing automated test pipelines.
+Studying them will help testers, developers, and project stakeholders know what to avoid when executing automated test pipelines.

 1. Not knowing what to automate

-Let’s take the example of a webpage.
+Take the example of a webpage.
 Which elements should be tested in automation?
 It would make no sense to automate tasks like checking rendering issues or locating important elements on the page.
 Automation requires a machine to recognize how a screen displays on different devices, browsers and screen sizes – which it cannot.
 Human eyes are required, as are tools like this responsive design checker which allows for quick displaying on a website across a range of desktop and mobile devices.

 Similarly, if a tester starts using certain coordinates to verify the location of any element on a page, tests can be flaky when they run on a variety of devices and viewport resolutions.
 Again, it is better to use manual testing for this.